by Danielle Andrews, President of The Wedding Planners Institute of Canada Inc.

 - Planner putting together Wedding Day Timeline based on all other vendors timelines (3-4 hours)

-So for that “Day of” service, the Wedding Planner puts in 23-27 hours of time, at least, and that is not factoring in the cost of the planner’s assistant, supplies, or travel costs.
-Planners charging less than the industry standard fee are more than likely going to cut some services and hours from their service.
+So for that “Day of” service, the Wedding Planner puts in 30-40 hours of time, at least, and bears the cost of the planner’s assistant, supplies, and travel.
+Planners charging a low fee are more than likely going to cut some services and hours from their service.

 If you think its expensive to hire a professional to do a job, wait until you hire an amateur!Red Adair